pure-uwb/pure-poc/android-app/AE_notes.md

 Note that the transport_id may change.
 The Pixel is set to run as the terminal while the Samsung phone is set to run as a card.

 ## Installation

-To install the application on the phones execute `adb_scripts/install.sh`.
+Change diractory to adoird-app executing `cd android-app` To install the application on the phones execute `./adb_scripts/install.sh`.

-As a preparation step for the transactio execution run `adb_scripts/unlock.sh`, this ensures that the devices are unlocked and ready for the transaction.
+As a preparation step for the transactio execution run `adb_scripts/unlock.sh`, this ensures that the devices are unlocked ./and ready for the transaction.

 ## Run a transaction